Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: SRI Mk Nk CMOS detector

 \subsection{Pixel Topology}

 Each pixel is made up of a light-sensitive pinned photodiode, a transfer gate, and 4 transistors to reset the sense node and select it during readout (Figure \ref{Fig:PIXEL}).
 A pixel read cycle begins by resetting the sense node to the reference potential, $\mathrm{PIX\ VREF}$ by closing transistors $\mathrm{RESET}$ and $\mathrm{MIM SELECT}$.
 If $\mathrm{MIM SELECT}$ is high during the time charge is sensed, the $\mathrm{MIM}$ capacitance is in parallel with the sense node increasing the conversion gain ($\elec/\mathrm{\mu}\mathrm{V}$) and well capacity at the expense of increased read noise (in $\elec$).
 By reading out the voltage before and after connecting the MIM capacitor, one can read the same signal in high then low gain, to provide low noise then high signal capacity.
-Transfer Gate and reset operations are performed for an entire row and cannot be executed on single pixels.
-This prevents CCD-style Correlated Double Sample (CDS) timing if using off-chip digital subtraction, though in-pixel circuitry is provided for analog subtraction of an entire row concurrently with a conventional short delay between baseline and signal samples.
+Charge transfer and reset operations are performed for an entire row and cannot be executed on single pixels.
+This prevents CCD-style Correlated Double Sample (CDS) timing if using off-chip digital subtraction.
+To support CDS with a conventional short delay between baseline and signal samples, sample-and-hold circuitry is provided at end of each column.
+This allows analog subtraction of an entire row to be performed concurrently when reading out in rolling reset mode.

-The detector has the ability to reset and transfer charges from the photodiodes to their sense nodes over the whole array in a single pulse using a signal labelled $\mathrm{SNAP}$.
-This is used to run the detector in ``Global Shutter" mode, resulting in concurrent exposure start and end for all of the pixels of the array.
-However we exclusively use Rolling Reset mode in which lines are reset and read sequentially as this has yielded better noise performance.
+The detector has the ability to reset and transfer charges from the photodiodes to their sense nodes over the whole array concurrently, when a signal labelled $\mathrm{SNAP}$ is pulsed.
+This ``Global Shutter" mode results in concurrent exposure start and end for all of the pixels of the array.